calico-blanket/python-exe-builder/README.md

 2. **pip-tools**: A set of tools to manage package dependencies
    - https://github.com/jazzband/pip-tools

-3. **dependency-extractor**: A tool for extracting dependent libraries from Python scripts
+3. **dependency-extractor**: by calico-blanket    A tool for extracting dependent libraries from Python scripts
    - https://github.com/calico-blanket/dependency-extractor

 ### License